aiekick/ImGuiFileDialog/README.md

 An example of the File Dialog integrated within the ImGui Demo App

 - Separate system for call and display
+  - can be many func calls with different params for one display func by ex
 - Can use custom pane via function binding
   - this pane can block the validation of the dialog
   - can also display different things according to current filter and User Datas